 So how do you collect email addresses from your prospective customers?

-Not just that you have to make sure that you continue to get a consistent influx of email addresses on a regular basis to maintain and grow your email list.
+Not just that, you have to ensure that you continue to get a consistent influx of email addresses regularly to maintain and grow your email list.

 Have something valuable to offer